 My late aunt who lived in Hawaii gave me this cherished recipe.
 She would prepare a traditional tropical meal for us whenever we visited, and this fruity side was always included.
 I always think of her when I make it, whether it’s for the holidays or an everyday meal.

-Featured In: 25 Slow Cooker Recipes to Bring to Your Next Potluck
+Recommended: 25 Slow Cooker Recipes to Bring to Your Next Potluck

 - 1 can (20 ounces) pineapple chunks, drained